kt3k/english-todo/README.md

 - request for the payment by the employee insurance

 # DONE

+- buy a top-up voucher for 3 mobile network - done

 - 本 - done
   - grammar in use (1, 2)